 Greenhouse Gas Management

 Anadarko is committed to responsible environmental stewardship.
-We frequently go above and beyond regulatory compliance by implementing industry-leading practices and technology, while continually looking for innovative ways to minimize the overall environmental impacts of our activities, including the reduction of GHG emissions.
+We implement industry-leading practices and technology, while continually looking for innovative ways to minimize the overall environmental impacts of our activities, including the reduction of GHG emissions.

 Select GHG Outreach and Emission-Management Efforts

-Recognizing technology is key to reducing methane emissions and ensuring every molecule is captured and moved into the sales line, Anadarko has participated in several multi-stakeholder studies directed by the University of Texas (UT) and Colorado State University (CSU) in partnership with the Environmental Defense Fund (EDF) and other industry representatives.
+Recognizing that technology is key to reducing GHG emissions and methane is captured and moved into the sales line, Anadarko has participated in several multi-stakeholder studies directed by the University of Texas (UT) and Colorado State University (CSU) in partnership with the Environmental Defense Fund (EDF) and other industry representatives.